JeanBlig/FlappydaVinci/README.md

 # FlappydaVinci
-My first Unity Game.
-Decided to follow a tutorial on You Tube (https://youtu.be/XtQMytORBmM).
-The Flappy Bird spin off I went with was a Leonardo da Vinci style 2D animation game.
-I worked on a feature for 2 weeks that involves the player to know about da Vinci's works in order to progress in the game.
+My first Unity game!
+I decided to follow a YouTube tutorial to get started.
+The Flappy Bird spin-off I created is a Leonardo da Vinci–inspired 2D animation game.
+I spent two weeks developing a feature that requires players to recognize and know da Vinci’s works in order to progress through the game.